ijsto/strapi-playground/README.md

-# Strapi application
+# Strapi Playground

-A quick description of your strapi application
+This is bare bones playground with GraphQL Plugin and [Strapi Migrate](https://www.npmjs.com/package/strapi-plugin-migrate) plugin